 Pine Sol is good for cleaning hardwood floors but only if they are finished or sealed with a protective coat.
-It is safe to use it even on engineered wood floors but can cause damage if the floor is worn out, oiled, or waxed.
+It’s safe to use even on engineered wood floors but can cause damage if the floor is worn out, oiled, or waxed.
 Rinse well when cleaning with Pine Sol to prevent leaving residue on the floor.

-The manufacturers of this cleaning product describe it as a great removal agent for debris, grime and tough stains on hardwood floors.
+The manufacturers of Pine Sol describe it as a great removal agent for debris, grime, and tough stains on hardwood floors.

 Below, I’ll show you what you need to consider in terms of how safe it is to use Pine Sol on wooden floors and how to use it without leaving residue behind.

 Table of Contents